If you’re one of our avid followers you’ll be well aware of...

 There are several great benefits to learning how to cook staple meals from scratch.
 Not only is it often cheaper to cook your meals yourself, you’ll also get bigger portions for less money.
 You can then freeze these extra portions to eat another time.

 Our pal Rickey Willis a.k.a money blogger Skint Dad got fed up of wasting money on takeaways, and set himself a ‘fakeaway challenge’ by cooking the meal himself.
-Food for thought?
+Give it a go.
+You might surprise yourself with your culinary skills!

 Lots of people are reducing how much meat they eat because of the health and environmental benefits, but it’s a great idea for your wallet too.